apache/fury-site/docs/guide/rust/external-types.md

 `Fory` instance accepts only one registered dynamic serializer for a given target.
 Registering it does not replace an ordinary static serializer or implicitly select it for an unannotated field or root.
 Complete registration before the first serialization operation.
-Register each structural or manual external child; never register a carrier serializer.
+Register each structural or custom external child; never register a carrier serializer.

 Carrier composition does not make the entire container a dynamic `Any` target.
-If the exact whole container must participate in erased dynamic dispatch, register a manual exact-target serializer and use its EXT/NAMED_EXT representation.
+If the exact whole container must participate in erased dynamic dispatch, register a custom exact-target serializer and use its EXT/NAMED_EXT representation.

 ## Polymorphism